jeffhuang4704/vulasset/NVSHAS-8534-block-storage-class.md

 ## Section 4: Proposal plan

 The objective here is to prevent the usage of storageClassName in the workload, aligning with current UI design for a more intuitive experience.
 In the current UI design, all rules are directed towards workload resources.

-Add a new criteria, "storage classname usage".
+To achieve this, we add a new criteria, "storage classname".

-Due to the k8s behavior, we will handle it like below:
+Dependent on the resource creation sequence, we will handle it like below:

 **Case 1: the PVC resource exist when workload AdmissionReview comes in**
 In this case, we will retrieve the PVC resource from the API server and proceed with the validation process.
 We will be able to make a decision at this stage.
 This is a happy case.